Khangnguyen04/seattle-crime-data/README.md

     * Statistical Summary

         - Compare all 'before MCPP' KPIs against all 'after MCPP' KPIs to see if offenses reported have increased after its implementation

+### Analysis 5 Continued:
+	Implement wa_police_employee_count table into the queries so we can see if enforcement in Seattle has increased or decreased then relate the results to crimes after the MCPP was implemented.

+    * Use 'delete from' to remove all records not using the 'Seattle Police Department' agency

+    * Add one 'agency' column into 'sdp_crime_data' to denote that every record in that table is from the Seattle Police Department

+    * Add one agency_id column to create a key we can join back to the 'wa_police_employee_count' table

+    * First CTE

+     	- Display the total employees in the Seattle Police Department per year from 2008-2022

+    * Second CTE

+    	- Display the total offenses per year

+     	- Use 'date_part' to part out the year from 'offense_date

+        - Use count(*) to count the offenses per year

+ 	- Use 'where' to filter records between 2008 and 2022 to match the data between both tables

+    * Select query

+     	- Select the year_num, total_fulltime_employees, and total_offenses
+      	  columns

+  	- Use a calculation to determine how many employees are in service per 1000 offenses per year

+      	- Join the two CTEs together and match the year columns together to get the records to match to their corresponding year

 ### Analysis 6:
     Which communities have the lowest crime rates and highest crime rates?
 Does population density correlate with crime rates?